Endava/cats/docs/intro.md

 ## Fast Track ⏱️

-Get started by running CATS in ◼️ `blackbox` mode.
+Get started by running CATS in ◼️ `--blackbox` mode.

 Make sure you have CATS installed following the instructions on the [installation page](/docs/getting-started/installation).